syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started.md

 ### Show prompt dialog

-A `Prompt` dialog is used to get input from the user by using the [DialogService.PromptAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_PromptAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) method.
-When the user clicks ‘OK,’ the input value is returned.
-When they click ‘Cancel,’ the null value is returned.
+A prompt dialog is used to get the input from the user by using the [DialogService.PromptAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_PromptAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) method.
+When the user clicks the `OK` button the input value from the dialog is returned.
+If the user clicks the `Cancel` button the `null` value is returned.
+After getting the input from the user the dialog will disappear automatically.

-Use the following code to render a simple prompt dialog in an application:
+In the below code example, the prompt dialog displayed on `OK` and `Cancel` button click action.

 {% tabs %}
 {% highlight razor %}